Pre-requisites:

 The standard SSH port on most Linux/Unix systems is TCP port 22.
 Every hacker trying to access your SSH server will first attack this port.
 Most ports are closed by default.
 Ports are like doors to your environment.

 Changing the default SSH port adds an extra layer of security by reducing the risk of your password being cracked from a brute force attack.
+Port 22 is subject to numerous unauthorized attempts by attackers who want to gain access to unsecured servers.

 Port numbers range from 0 to 65535.
 Port numbers 0-1023 are reserved for common TCP/IP applications and are called well-known ports.
 It is important to select a port that is not already in use by other services.
 It is advisable to opt for a custom ssh port within the private ports range 49152 to 65535.